— Homer Simpson commenting on painted rats in Rio de Janeiro, The Simpsons

-The real, less-fun explanation is that Naoto Ooshima initially drew him with black fur, but quickly changed it to blue so it would match the Sega logo.
+Originally, Naoto Ooshima drew him with black fur, but quickly changed it to blue so it would match the Sega logo.

 The small animals found in the badniks of certain games are also oddly colored, such as purple peacocks with red tails, pink and purple elephants, pink seals, purple penguins, and blue gorillas.